mine-cetinkaya-rundel/sta101-s16/Logistics/Sakai/Getting_to_know_you_survey.md

 Getting to know you survey
 ===========================

-This survey asks the following questions.
-This can be created as a Test&Quiz on Sakai, however the easiest way to obtain the survey is to ask Mine to import from her class.
+This survey asks the questions shown below.
+This can be created as a Tests&Quizzes item on Sakai, however the easiest way to obtain the survey is to ask Mine to import from her class.

+## Survey settings:

+- Assessment Introduction:
+    - Title: Getting to know you survey
+    - Description: Please fill out the survey completely.
+- Delivery Dates:
+    - Available Date: day of pre-course welcome email
+    - Due Date: First day of class (or adjust accordingly)
+    - Retract Date: Drop/add deadline
+- Submissions:
+    - Number of Submissions Allowed: Unlimited
+    - Late Handling: Late submissions WILL be accepted after the due date.
+However, this applies only to students who have not submitted their work prior to the due date.
+They will be given one chance to do so and their submission will be tagged as late.
+- Submission Message: Thank you!
+- Grading (these might aldready be the defaults):
+    - Students' Identities: Students' identities can be seen by graders
+    - Gradebook Options: None
+    - Recorded Score If Multiple Submissions per User: Record the highest score

+## Survey questions:

 1. Which lab section are you in?
     - List lab sections for the course